mlc-ai/mlc-llm/docs/deploy/python.rst

 Python API
 ----------

-The Python API is a part of the MLC-Chat package, which we have prepared pre-built pip wheels and you can install it by following the instructions in `<https://mlc.ai/package/>`_.
+The Python API is a part of the MLC-Chat package, which we have prepared pre-built pip wheels via the :doc:`installation page <../install/mlc_llm>`.

 Verify Installation
 ^^^^^^^^^^^^^^^^^^^